ndkprd/ansible-role-acme-cloudflare-dns01/README.md

 ## TODO

 - [x] add support for non-aliases/CNAME delegation;
-- [x] change input from string to list so it can be used for multiple domains at once.
+- [x] change input from string to list so it can be used for multiple domains at once;
+- [ ] Add checksums.

 ## License